“Have we satisfied our customers? Did they find our services up to their expectations?”

 How to measure customer satisfaction without surveys?

-Which metrics do you consider are the most important factor in measuring customer satisfaction?
+Which metrics do you consider are the most crucial factor in measuring customer satisfaction?

-To measure customer satisfaction, you can primarily make use of metrics like CSAT Score, Customer Effort Score and Net Promoter Score.
+To measure customer satisfaction, you can primarily use CSAT Score, Customer Effort Score, and Net Promoter Score.

 Do you want a free Live Chat software?

 We have the #1 Online Live Chat Software for instant customer support 24x7